steadybit/docs-public/install-and-configure/install-agent/install-on-kubernetes.md

 The column `CONTAINER-RUNTIME` shows you the runtime you are using.
 You can find further in the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/find-out-runtime-you-use/).

-## Configure custom Platform for On-Prem
+### Configure custom Platform for On-Prem

 If you are running on-prem, make sure to set the URL of the platform: `--set agent.registerUrl=<your-platform-url>`

-## Additional Extensions
+### Extensions
+The agent's purpose is to establish a communication from the platform to your systems.
+However, the discovery of your systems and providing Chaos Engineering to a technology works via extensions.

-By default, the helm chart installs the extensions [`extension-container`](https://hub.steadybit.com/extension/com.steadybit.extension\_container), [`extension-host`](https://hub.steadybit.com/extension/com.steadybit.extension\_host), [`extension-http`](https://hub.steadybit.com/extension/com.steadybit.extension\_http) and [`extension-kubernetes`](https://hub.steadybit.com/extension/com.steadybit.extension\_kubernetes).
+By default, the helm chart already installs the extensions [`extension-container`](https://hub.steadybit.com/extension/com.steadybit.extension\_container), [`extension-host`](https://hub.steadybit.com/extension/com.steadybit.extension\_host), [`extension-http`](https://hub.steadybit.com/extension/com.steadybit.extension\_http) and [`extension-kubernetes`](https://hub.steadybit.com/extension/com.steadybit.extension\_kubernetes).

+#### Disable Default Extensions
+If you want to disable some, or all, of the default extensions, please set the following values in helm:

+- [`extension-container`](https://hub.steadybit.com/extension/com.steadybit.extension\_container): `--set extension-container.enabled=false`
+- [`extension-host`](https://hub.steadybit.com/extension/com.steadybit.extension\_host): `--set extension-host.enabled=false`
+- [`extension-http`](https://hub.steadybit.com/extension/com.steadybit.extension\_http): `--set extension-http.enabled=false
+- [`extension-kubernetes`](https://hub.steadybit.com/extension/com.steadybit.extension\_kubernetes): `--set extension-kubernetes.enabled=false`

+#### Additional Extensions
 Further extensions can be enabled via helm values of steadybit-agent.
 For example, [`extension-postman`](https://github.com/steadybit/extension-postman) can be enabled by setting`extension-postman.enabled=true`.
 See our [GitHub Repository](https://github.com/steadybit/helm-charts/tree/main/charts/steadybit-agent) for a detailed list of all the configuration parameters.

 Alternatively, you can also install extensions independently with their own helm charts.
 The installation instructions are listed in the Github repositories of the extension and can be browsed via the [Reliability Hub](https://hub.steadybit.com/).

-## Alternative: Generate Kubernetes Manifests
+### Alternative: Generate Kubernetes Manifests

 We currently don't provide a static Kubernetes manifest, but you can generate it from the helm chart.
 We recommend to use the helm chart, as it is easier to update the agent and extensions.